HeidiSQL/HeidiSQL/readme.md

 [Transifex](https://www.transifex.com/heidisql/heidisql/), and join an existing language or request a new one.

+# Contributing to HeidiSQL
+* Pull requests will only be accepted for bugfixes.
+No new features please.
+* Please mention a ticket id in your pull request.
+If there is no ticket for that particular bug yet, go and create an issue request first, and fill out all fields of the issue template.
+* To become a developer member, ask Ansgar via email (see https://www.heidisql.com/imprint.php for email address)

 # Icons8 copyright
 Icons added in January 2019 into a TImageCollection component are copyright by [Icons8](https://icons8.com).
 Used with a special permission from Icons8 given to Ansgar for this project only.
 Do not copy them for anything else other than building HeidiSQL.